jakenash12/Aus-Invasions-2023-Course/Aus23_16SPipeline.md

 ```

 ## Creates taxonomy barplot using the silva taxonomy
-Generates a qzv visualization that can be used to interactively explore taxonomic differences between communities
+Generates qzv visualizations that can be used to interactively explore taxonomic differences between communities using GreenGenes2 and SILVA taxonomy

 ### TaxaBarplot
 ```